David Humphreys (soldier)

-David Humphreys (July 10, 1752 – February 21, 1818) was an American Revolutionary War colonel and aide de camp to George Washington, a secretary and intelligence agent for Benjamin Franklin in Paris, American minister to Portugal and then to Spain, entrepreneur who brought Merino sheep to America, and member of the Connecticut state legislature.
-He also was a prolific poet and author and a member of the Hartford Wits.
+David Humphreys (July 10, 1752 – February 21, 1818) was an American Revolutionary War lieutenant colonel and aide-de-camp to George Washington, a secretary and intelligence agent for Benjamin Franklin in Paris, American minister to Portugal and then to Spain, entrepreneur who brought Merino sheep to America, and member of the Connecticut state legislature.
+He was also a prolific poet and author and a member of the Hartford Wits.
 As secretary and speechwriter to George Washington during his administration, Humphreys was the nation's first U.S. presidential speechwriter.

 Early life and education

 Humphreys was born in what was then Derby, Connecticut but is present-day Ansonia, Connecticut in a spacious two-story house at 37 Elm Street.
 The house of his birth, now called the David Humphreys House, is a historic museum in recognition of his birth there.
 Humphreys was the youngest of five children, including four sons and a daughter.
 His parents were Daniel and Sarah Riggs Bowers Humphreys.
 Humphreys' father Daniel served as parson of the town's Congregational church for 54 years from 1733, the year after he graduated from Yale, until 1787.
 Daniel Humphreys was the second husband of Sarah Riggs Bowers, known in Connecticut as "Lady Humphreys" in tribute to her "dignity and refinement of character," according to biographer Leo T. Molloy.

 As a boy, Humphreys was passionately fond of books.
 His father prepared him and his brother, Daniel, to attend his own alma mater, Yale College, and both of them entered there.
 David was 15 years old when he entered the school and 19 when he graduated in 1771 with distinguished honors.
 While at Yale, he founded Brothers in Unity, a debating society that came to prominence in the 1800s.
 Among his college friends at Yale were Timothy Dwight IV, who later became one of Yale's great presidents; John Trumbull, a poet and lawyer and cousin of the painter of the same name; and Joel Barlow, a poet and diplomat.

 After graduating from Yale, Humphreys became principal at the public school in Wethersfield, Connecticut for two years.
 He then worked as a tutor for the youngest of the 11 children of Col. Frederick Philipse at the Philipse Manor house in what is now Yonkers, New York.

-Philipse Manor was a prominent and outspoken Tory academic institution, which only roused Humphrey's Patriot leanings.
+Philipse Manor was a prominent and outspoken Tory academic institution, which only roused Humphreys' Patriot leanings.
 In 1774, Humphreys returned to New Haven and received a master of arts degree from Yale.
 He was offered a position as a Yale instructor, which he refused and instead taught part-time at a New Haven private school run by his brother, Daniel.
 Two of Humphreys' contemporaries, John Adams and Nathan Hale, also taught in the early part of their lives.